MusicTheorist/Grail-Sorting-for-Java/README.md

          (https://github.com/Mrrl/SqrtSort/blob/master/SqrtSort.h), the process of collecting keys is a bit faster now.

 Before this update, a binary search and multiple swaps, or rotations, were solely used to find distinct values, or keys, in the array.
 Keys are used in Block Merge Sort to maintain stability.
 If all the values in the input array are distinct, then this process would simplify to a variant of binary insertion sort, more specifically optimized gnome sort with a O(log n) worst-case search (https://en.wikipedia.org/wiki/Gnome_sort#Optimization).
-The number of keys GrailSort collects is a little over the square root of the array size.
+The number of keys GrailSort aims to collect is 2*sqrt(length) - 1.
 Unfortunately, that still turns out to be a bit inefficient, especially for large arrays.

 Instead, what if GrailSort recursively called itself on the same array yet only processing the length needed for said distinct keys?
 Again, this is around the square root of the array size.